Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Motivation

-The theory of invariant manifold around a single equilibrium for \emph{abstract} differential equations including semi-linear and quasi-linear parabolic or hyperbolic PDEs, delay equation, etc, has been extensively investigated by many researchers, see e.g. \cite{Hen81, CL88, BJ89, DPL88, PS01, MR09a, Zel14}.
-See also \cite{Che18a, Che18c} for more results about invariant graph (manifold) and invariant foliation, in connection with abstract differential equations in the cocycle form.
+The theory of invariant manifolds near a single equilibrium for \emph{abstract} differential equations including semi-linear and quasi-linear parabolic, hyperbolic PDEs, delay equations, etc., has been extensively investigated by many researchers, see e.g. \cite{Hen81, CL88, BJ89, DPL88, PS01, MR09a, Zel14}.
 It seems that there is no general result parallel to \cite{CLY00} for (well-posed) PDEs or abstract differential equations in Banach spaces.

-The differential equations we mentioned before are \emph{well-posed}, i.e. they generate $ C_0 $ semiflows (or even flows).
-However, there are some differential equations, e.g. the (bad) Boussinesq equations, the elliptic problem on the cylinder, some semi-linear wave equations (with non-vanished convective term), the \emph{spatial dynamics} (in the sense of K. Kirchg\"assner) induced by the reaction-diffusion equations (the Swift-Hohenberg equations or KdV equations, etc) (see e.g. \cite{EW91,Gal93,SS99, LP08, dlLla09,ElB12} and \cite[Appendix C]{Che18c}), are \emph{ill-posed}, which means that for most initial data there is no local solution.
-Eckmann and Wayne \cite{EW91}, Gally \cite{Gal93}, de la Llave \cite{dlLla09}, and ElBialy \cite{ElB12} considered the different types of invariant manifolds (e.g. (un)stable, center, center-(un)stable manifolds) of an equilibrium for some classes of ill-posed PDEs; de la Llave and Sire \cite{dlLS19} and Cheng and de la Llave \cite{CdlL19} also considered the time-depending invariant manifolds for possibly ill-posed PDEs.
-We introduced in \cite{Che18a, Che18c} the notions of \emph{(bundle) correspondence}, \emph{cocycle correspondence}, and \emph{continuous correspondence} (see also \autoref{sec:de}) originally due to Chaperon \cite{Cha08}, which in some sense is a generalization of the notion of (hyperbolic) dynamical system (e.g. map, bundle map, cocycle (skew-product semiflow), semiflow), and gave a unified treatment of global invariant manifold theory for ill-posed differential equations.
-But there are much fewer results concerning the local invariant manifold theory around a general manifold or a set for ill-posed differential equations which is the \emph{purpose} of this paper and \cite{Che19}.
+The differential equations discussed previously are \emph{well-posed}, i.e., they generate $ C_0 $ semiflows (or even flows).
+However, there are numerous differential equations that are \emph{ill-posed}, such as the (bad) Boussinesq equations, the elliptic problem on the cylinder, certain semi-linear wave equations (with non-vanished convective term), and the \emph{spatial dynamics} (in the sense of K. Kirchg\"assner) induced by reaction-diffusion equations (e.g., the Swift-Hohenberg equations or KdV equations) (see \cite{EW91,Gal93,SS99, LP08, dlLla09,ElB12,BCJ21}).
+Ill-posedness means that for most initial data, there is no local solution.
+Eckmann and Wayne \cite{EW91}, Gally \cite{Gal93}, de la Llave \cite{dlLla09}, and ElBialy \cite{ElB12} considered various types of invariant manifolds (e.g., (un)stable, center, center-(un)stable manifolds) of equilibriums for some classes of ill-posed PDEs; de la Llave and Sire \cite{dlLS19} and Cheng and de la Llave \cite{CdlL19} also investigated time-dependent invariant manifolds for potentially ill-posed PDEs.
+In \cite{Che18a}, we introduced the notions of \emph{(bundle) correspondence} and \emph{cocycle correspondence}, originally due to Akin \cite{Aki93} and Chaperon \cite{Cha08}, which can be viewed as generalizations of the concept of (hyperbolic) dynamical systems (e.g., maps, bundle maps, cocycles (skew-product semiflows), semiflows), and provided a unified treatment of global invariant manifold theory for ill-posed differential equations.
+However, there are significantly fewer results concerning the local invariant manifold theory for general manifolds or sets in the context of ill-posed differential equations, which constitutes the \emph{purpose} of this paper.